aardy1/Charts/README.md

 ## Running the App using a JVM

-You need to unzip the charts file into `HOME/Documents/Knowtipy Charts`, where `HOME` is your home directory.
+To run using a JVM, you first need to unzip the charts file into `HOME/Documents/Knowtipy Charts`, where `HOME` is your home directory.

 You should then be able to run the app out of your IDE.

-## Building A Native Image
+## Building a Native Image

 The gradle build is configured to allow native image builds using Graal.